Ecwid/ecwid-api-docs/includes/_orders.md

 ------------|--------
 400 | Request parameters are malformed
 404 | The order is not found
-500 | Cannot retrieve the order info because of an error on the server
+405 | Method not allowed.
+Can occur when using `POST` instead of `PUT` HTTP request method 500 | Cannot retrieve the order info because of an error on the server

 #### Error response body (optional)